3CORESec/SIEGMA/README.md

 `python siegma.py -c config/elastic/elastic-siem.json -r rules/cloudtrail_rule.yml -sv /path/to/sigma/virtualenv -s sigma/ -sc sigma/tools/config/ecs-cloudtrail.yml -o rule-output`

-## Generate an Elastic SIEM output from a rule file and also pass Sigma backend options:
+## Generate an Elastic SIEM output from a rule file and also pass Sigma backend options

 In this example we will utilize `-sep` to request SIEGMA to use the advanced Sigma backend options that would be defined in the [Elastic config](config/elastic/)

 `python siegma.py -c config/elastic/elastic-siem.json -r /path/to/folder/with/sigma-rules/rule.yml -sv /path/to/sigma/virtualenv -s /path/to/sigma/folder -sc /path/to/sigma/config/file/sigma/tools/config/file.yml -sep -o output-file`

-## Generate an Elastic SIEM output from a rule file and also override elastic-siem.json config from commandline:
+## Generate an Elastic SIEM output from a rule file and also override elastic-siem.json config from commandline

 In this example we will utilize the [Elastic config](config/elastic/) fields as they are definied *(or supplied from the Sigma rule)* **while** overwriting certain fields through the usage of `-co`.
 This is particularly useful if converting Sigma rules for which you'd like to apply different SIEM consumable fields.